faizanmanshad/Bridge-Generator/README.md

 Move to the next subsystem
 ```

-The goal is to keep failures isolated and understandable instead of allowing multiple unrelated Revit API, UI, geometry, family, and parameter problems to become mixed together.
+The goal is to keep failures isolated and understandable instead of allowing unrelated Revit API, UI, geometry, family, and parameter problems to become mixed together.

 Important development principles include: